Skip to main content

 Subsection More on the reciprocity map

-We next use local class field theory and the principle of local-global compatibility to come up with a candidate for the map \(r_K\) in the adelic reciprocity law (Theorem 6.4.1).
+The statement of Theorem 6.4.3 does not give any direct information about the map \(r_K\text{.}\) We describe this map more explicitly using local class field theory and the principle of local-global compatibility.
 We note in passing that this principle also lies at the heart of the extension of class field theory envisioned in the Langlands program (Remark 6.2.13).

-Definition 6.4.4.
+Definition 6.4.6.

-Let \(L/K\) be an abelian extension of number fields and \(v\) a place of \(K\text{.}\) Put \(G = \Gal(L/K)\) and let \(G_v\) be the decomposition group of \(v\text{,}\) that is, the set of \(g \in G\) such that \(v^g = v\text{.}\) Then for any place \(w\) above \(v\text{,}\) \(G_v \cong \Gal(L_w/K_v)\text{.}\) We will define a map \(r_{K, v}: K_v^* \to G_v \subseteq G\) as follows.
+Let \(L/K\) be an abelian extension of number fields and \(v\) a place of \(K\text{.}\) Put \(G := \Gal(L/K)\) and let \(G_v\) be the decomposition group of \(v\text{,}\) that is, \(G_v := \Gal(L_w/K_v)\) for some (hence any, because \(G\) is abelian) place \(w\) above \(v\text{.}\) We define a map \(r_{K, v}\colon K_v^* \to G_v \subseteq G\) as follows.

 • If \(v\) is a finite place, use the local reciprocity map (Theorem 4.1.2).

-• If \(v\) is a real place, use the sign map \(\RR^* \to \{\pm 1\} \cong G_v\text{.}\)
+• If \(v\) is a real place, use the sign map \(\RR^* \to \{\pm 1\} \cong \Gal(\CC/\RR)\) if \(w\) is complex (otherwise there is nothing to specify).

-• If \(v\) is a complex place, then \(G_v\) is trivial and so there is nothing left to specify.
+• If \(v\) is a complex place, then \(G_v\) is trivial and so there is nothing to specify.

 We obtain a well-defined product map

-\begin{equation*} \tilde{r}_K: I_K \to G, \qquad (\alpha_v) \mapsto \prod_v r_{K,v}(\alpha_v): \end{equation*}
+\begin{equation*} \tilde{r}_K\colon I_K \to G, \qquad (\alpha_v) \mapsto \prod_v r_{K,v}(\alpha_v) \end{equation*}

-for \((\alpha_v) \in I_K\text{,}\) \(\alpha_v\) is a unit for almost all \(v\) and \(L_w/K_v\) is unramified for almost all \(v\) (we may ignore infinite places here).
+by arguing as follows.
+For \((\alpha_v) \in I_K\text{,}\) \(\alpha_v\) is a unit for almost all \(v\) and \(L_w/K_v\) is unramified for almost all \(v\) (we may ignore infinite places here).
 For the (almost all) \(v\) in both categories, \(r_{K,v}\) maps \(\alpha_v\) to the identity.

-Since each of the maps \(r_{K,v}\) is continuous, so is the map \(\tilde{r}_K\text{.}\) That means the kernel of \(\tilde{r}_K: I_K \to \Gal(L/K)\) is an open subgroup of \(I_K\text{.}\)
+Since each of the maps \(r_{K,v}\) is continuous, so is the map \(\tilde{r}_K\text{.}\) That means the kernel of \(\tilde{r}_K\colon I_K \to \Gal(L/K)\) is an open subgroup of \(I_K\text{.}\)

 Here is the subtle point, and the real source of “reciprocity” in this construction.